k0sproject/k0smotron/docs/resource-reference.md

 When using podFailurePolicy, Failed is the the only allowed value.
 TerminatingOrFailed and Failed are allowed values when podFailurePolicy is not in use.
-This is an alpha field.
-Enable JobPodReplacementPolicy to be able to use this field.<br/>
+This is an beta field.
+To use this, enable the JobPodReplacementPolicy feature toggle.
+This is on by default.<br/>
         </td>
         <td>false</td>
       </tr><tr>